Jacob-Rose/SamplifyPlus-JUCE/README.md

 **NOTE IF USE:**

-Project creates string to sample library path in registry, just an FYI.
 Project currently creates a copy of each file with a .samp extension.
 This will hopefully be changed to a single folder that can be deleted, but currently there is an included .bat file to delete all sample files.
 Put this file in your sample directory and run.